Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: GRB connected with the birth of PSR J0538+2817

 where $c$ is the speed of light.
 Note that this pulsar is a millisecond magnetar at birth and the total energy of the jet should be smaller than the initial spin energy of the magnetar.
 Considering a typical moment of inertia of $I=10^{45}$ g cm$^{2}$, the spin energy is

-From the calculation in the above subsection, we get the terminal spin period after the kick process as $P_{1}=2.15$ ms. It corresponds to a spin energy of $E_{\rm{spin}}'=4.3 \times 10^{51}$ erg.
-There, the spin energy loss is $ \sim 1.57 \times 10^{52}$ erg.
+From the calculations in the above subsection, we get the terminal spin period after the kick process as $P_{1}=2.15$ ms. It corresponds to a spin energy of $E_{\rm{spin}}'=4.3 \times 10^{51}$ erg.
+Therefore, the spin energy loss is $ \sim 1.57 \times 10^{52}$ erg.
 We see that this energy is large enough to energize the jet, thus the above kick process is basically self-consistent.

 If observed on-axis, the jet will show up as a GRB.
 Usually only a portion of the kinetic energy will be emitted as $\gamma$-rays during the main burst phase.
 Designating the efficiency of $\gamma$-ray emission as $\epsilon$ and the half opening angle of the jet as $\theta$, then the isotropic energy of the GRB is